-STAFF REPORT FOR May 20, 2009 CPA2007-49 PAGE 13 OF 25 facilities that may be needed in the future.
+STAFF REPORT FOR May 27, 2009 CPA2007-49 PAGE 16 OF 30 This policy has the potential to affect public facilities that may be needed in the future.
 The policy will also limit the ability of others to tie into this line, thus burdening the County with a larger portion of the cost.

 It may be necessary to extend central sewer lines in the future to serve existing development such as The Hut restaurant.
 The HUT has a failing wastewater treatment facility and are under a FDEP consent order to either replace the wastewater treatment facility or connect to the County's force main.
 In order for The Hut to connect to the County's force main, Map 7, Future Sewer Service Areas, will need to be amended.
-The Hut is not currently in the Sewer Service Area, and as proposed Policy 17.3.1 would prevent The Hut from connecting to County sewer lines.
-Staff recommends transmittal of Policy 17.3.1 as revised.
+The Hut is not currently in the Sewer Service Area, and as proposed this policy would prevent The Hut from connecting to County sewer lines.
+Staff recommends transmittal of the policy as revised.